eltonzip/dotfiles/README.md

 # My dotfiles
 ## Requirements:
-- kitty
+- alacritty
-	- CommitMono Nerd Font
+	- Hack Nerd Font
 	- python-pillow (to have an image preview in ranger)
 - tmux
 - Ranger